Is there a PreMed major at Ithaca College?

 Do certain majors have a better chance of getting into medical school than others?

 No. It is the individual record of the student that determines their success.
 You need good grades, especially in science courses, good scores on the standardized tests (MCATs, DATs, GREs, etc.), and experience in a clinical setting (i.e. volunteer work).
 We have had successful applicants with majors in Biology, Exercise Science, Health Science, Biochemistry, Chemistry, Psychology, English, Music, and many others.

 - You should major in an area that you enjoy – since you will have to take many more classes in this subject.
 You should also major in something that you are good at.
 Grades matter, and it is also important to feel good about yourself and your academic performance.

-- Since there is no “ideal major”, you should find that subject area that intrigues you, regardless of whether its in the sciences or not.
+- Since there is no “ideal major”, you should find that subject area that intrigues and sustains you, regardless of whether it is in the sciences or not.

 - You only have one opportunity to explore diverse areas in a college setting.
-Once you begin medical school, all of your coursework is predetermined, so take advantage of the opportunities available here at Ithaca College!
+Once you begin graduate or professional school, all of your coursework is predetermined, so take advantage of the opportunities available here at Ithaca College!

 How do I go about planning my courses to prepare me for a career in medicine or other health professions?